Columbia, Maryland: Education

-Most of these schools also serve students from outside Columbia, as is also the case with some middle and elementary schools.
+Most of these schools also serve students from outside Columbia, as is also the case with some of the middle and elementary schools.

 Colleges and universities

-There are no conventional four-year colleges or universities in Columbia, but several other college-level programs have facilities there.
-Howard Community College is located near the town center, while the University of Phoenix, American Career Institute, Lincoln College of Technology, Loyola University Maryland, University of Maryland, Baltimore County, Maryland University of Integrative Health, and Johns Hopkins University have facilities on the east side of town at Columbia Gateway Business Park.

-In 1966, Howard Community College (HCC) was founded by the Board of Education in Howard County and formally authorized by the Howard County Commissioners Charles E. Miller, J. Hubert Black, and David W. Force.
-In addition to its original campus in Columbia, it now has satellite campuses in Mount Airy, Laurel, and East Columbia, in the Columbia Gateway Business Park.
+There are no conventional four-year colleges or universities in Columbia, but several college-level programs have facilities there.
+Howard Community College is located near the town center, while the University of Phoenix, Lincoln College of Technology, Loyola University Maryland, University of Maryland, Baltimore County, Maryland University of Integrative Health, and Johns Hopkins University have facilities on the east side of town at Columbia Gateway Business Park.
+In addition to its original campus in Columbia, HCC also has satellite campuses in Mount Airy, Laurel, and East Columbia, in the Columbia Gateway Business Park.